JasonBrown42/mbot_firmware/README.md

-# mbot-ros-firmware
+# Mbot ROS Firmware
 Firware to run on the RPi Pico for the MBot Differential Drive using ROS.
+Used in the University of Michigan ROB 330 class of fall 2023.

 ## Installation